greggbjensen/buster-win/README.md

 * Run the tests normally.
 * Open a Browser and go to http://localhost:1111.
 * Open the Browser debug tools.
+* Put a breakpoint in the test you would like to debug.
+* Refresh the page.

 ## Additional Documentation